 “Reinforcement is a major cost in infrastructure projects.
-It is usually always on the critical path and right up there in terms of risk profile.
-There is a growing acceptance that if anyone can provide a digital solution that reduces risk upfront, like ADDA does, it needs to be included.”
+Compared to office buildings, it’s usually always on the critical path and right up there in terms of risk profile.
+There is a growing acceptance that if anyone can provide a digital solution that reduces risk upfront, like ADDA does, it needs to be included.

 “We still cut and bend steel, but adding in this software as a service has totally changed our business, and we’re on a trajectory for more growth.
 It’s been good for us, good for our customers, and good for the industry.”

 The different ways AusReo is helping their customers save with ADDA:

 • Time on RFI requests – the detail provided in 3D is easier to read, making it faster for engineers to come up with solutions

 • Reduced complexity – less time on site resolving problems

 • Forecasting – improved understanding of rebar design and needs creates more accuracy